omnirom/omni-website/README.md

 [Jest](https://facebook.github.io/jest/) is the testing framework in use.
 In order to have your test picked up by the test runner, name your file with a spec.js extension. (e.g. `MyComponent.spec.js`).

-Use one of the existing tests as a guide ([/blob/master/src/components/banner/Banner.spec.js](./blob/master/src/components/banner/Banner.spec.js)) or read more about Jest [here](https://facebook.github.io/jest/)
+Use one of the existing tests as a [guide](/blob/master/src/components/banner/Banner.spec.js) or read more about Jest [here](https://facebook.github.io/jest/).

 ## Learning Resources